fmpr/pyDCML/README.rst

     :alt: Scalability of Amortized VI for Mixed Logit Models
     :figclass: align-center

     Scalability of Amortized VI for Mixed Logit Models when compared with traditional estimation methods such as Maximum Simulated Likelihood Estimation (MSLE) and Gibbs sampling.
-See :ref:`demos`.
+See `Demos <https://fmpr.github.io/pyDCML/demos.html>`_ :ref:`demos`.

 ########################
 References